What will I actually receive?

 This is the medical examiner's assessment of how long your symptoms were expected to last.
 It is stated in your medical report and directly determines the tariff band.

 Haven't had a medical report yet?
-You can still use this as a planning tool — select the period that best reflects your current symptoms and experience.
-The actual figure will be confirmed once your report is produced.
+Select the period that best reflects your current symptoms.
+The actual band is confirmed when the examiner produces their report.

-The claim route affects what you receive — not what the claim is worth.
+The route you take doesn't change what your claim is worth — it affects what you receive.
 Select your situation and add any financial losses.

 Lost earnings, travel costs, treatment expenses and other out-of-pocket costs caused by the accident.
 No success fee is applied to this amount.
 Leave blank if none or unknown.